Venezuela claims large support for annexing oil-rich Guyana territory

 Venezuela holds referendum on oil-rich Guyana region: Four things to know

+The “yes” vote in Sunday’s non-binding referendum was 95 percent, according to officials.

+Venezuela has for decades laid claim to Essequibo, which makes up more than two-thirds of the territory of Guyana and is home to 125,000 of its 800,000 citizens.
+Guyana, a former British and Dutch colony, insists the frontiers were determined by an arbitration panel in 1899.

 “It has been a total success for our country, for our democracy,” President Nicolas Maduro told supporters gathered in the capital.
+“We have taken the first steps of a new historic stage in the struggle for what belongs to us.”

+The figure of 10.4 million announced by Amoroso, accompanied by Maduro, is the highest turnout ever in a Venezuelan election.

 Guyana President Mohamed Irfaan Ali said his government is working continuously to ensure the country’s borders “remain intact” and said people have “nothing to fear over the next number of hours, days, months ahead”.